-For those who don’t know, July marked an incredible 150 years since the birth of the much-loved author, Beatrix Potter!
-Her series is one of the most beautifully written and illustrated collections of children’s books – The Tale of Peter Rabbit being a firm favourite – and has enthralled generation after generation.
+Beatrix Potter is credited with creating one of the most beautifully written and illustrated collections of children’s books – The Tale of Peter Rabbit being a firm favourite – and has enthralled generation after generation.
 We’ve even got an entire range dedicated to her famous blue-coated rabbit with our personalised Peter Rabbit books!

-In honour of the Beatrix Potter books, the author’s life, her loveable little characters and this momentous anniversary, why not incorporate all of the above and throw a Peter Rabbit or Beatrix Potter-inspired party?
-We’ve pulled together a few of our favourite Peter Rabbit party ideas for the occasions you want to celebrate, including party games, delicious recipes, cakes and more.
+In honour of the Beatrix Potter books and her loveable little characters, we’ve pulled together a few of our favourite Peter Rabbit party ideas, including party games, cakes and more.
 Just watch out for Mr. McGregor…

-You can pop these irresistibly adorable bunny ears onto your homemade/shop-bought cupcakes as a delicious (and delightful) finishing touch.
+If you don’t fancy fake carrots, or want an additional way to decorate your cupcakes, these irresistibly adorable bunny ears will add a brilliant finishing touch.
 All you have to do is slice a marshmallow diagonally and then dip the sticky sides into some pink sprinkles.
 Arrange in pairs like ears on the tops of the cupcakes – the icing will act as glue.

-Other fun birthday party ideas for kids include the game ‘pin the tail on the bunny’: Draw the outline of a rabbit on A3 paper.
-Stick some double-sided sticky tape to some cotton wool, and voila – you’re all set to go.
-You’ll need a scarf to cover the kids’ eyes and a marker to put the child’s initials onto the paper so you know whose tail is whose.
+Other fun birthday party ideas for kids include the game ‘pin the tail on the bunny’: Draw (or print) a large outline of a rabbit on A3 paper.
+Stick some double-sided sticky tape to some cut outs of bunny tails, and voila – you’re all set to go.
+You’ll need a scarf to cover the kids’ eyes and a marker to put the child’s initials onto the paper, so you know whose tail is whose.